morganmueller/Internet-Geographies/projects/project_01.md

 1. Developing a workflow for prototyping and creating web maps (and visualizing data in general!)
 2. Using a few basic web mapping tools in combination with each other
 3. Finding, cleaning, and using publically available data
-4. Visualizing that scraped data on a map with additional styling and interactive layering
+4. Visualizing that found data on a map with additional styling and interactive layering

 ## Step-by-Step